stoplightio/spectral/docs/guides/5-custom-functions.md

 - Return a single error for the array value which contains the first offending non-unique item
 - Return multiple errors for each duplicate value located

-How exactly you chose to implement messages depends on the rule at hand and probably personal preference too.
+How exactly you chose to implement messages depends on the rule at hand, as well as personal preference.

 **my-ruleset.yaml**